 If you are an owner of an LLC, it's important to have a copy of your LLC membership certificate on file.
 This document can be used to prove your membership interest if there is a dispute or legal action taken against the LLC.

 When issuing LLC membership certificates, they must include the following information:

-- The company name and its state.
-This is easy enough to find out by looking at your LLC operating agreement or articles of organization.
-However, it will also help you if there are multiple LLCs in a single location because then you can tell which one sent this document.
+- The company name and its state: This is easy enough to find out by looking at your LLC operating agreement or LLC articles of organization.

-- The name and address of the LLC member.
-This is pretty self-explanatory, but just in case, make sure to include both the first and last name as well as the mailing address.
+- The name and address of the LLC member: Make sure to include both the first and last name as well as the mailing address.

 Writing an LLC Membership Certificate

-All you need is to issue an LLC membership certificate template and some basic information about the LLC ownership, like the operating agreement and other legal documents.
+Drawing from my experience, to write LLC membership certificates, you need to issue an LLC membership certificate template and some basic information about the LLC ownership.

 - Next, fill out the template and have all other members sign it.